 Like their close relatives the woodpeckers, Flickers brace themselves against trunks and branches using stiff tail feathers.
 Male Northern Flickers have red "moustaches"; females have tan-to-gray ones you may not notice.
 Both have tails with a lot of red when seen from below.
 The final image, of a feather, shows why Northern Flickers in this part of the country were once known as "Red-shafted Flickers."

 Ladder-backed Woodpecker (Picoides scalaris)

 Key characteristics to look for: the banded black and white back and the light face marked with black lines.
 If the top of the head is red, the individual is a male.
-So far, I have only two rather poor photos of a female are of the same individual.
+My two photos of a female are of the same individual.
 At the time she was hanging on desert willow seed pods and pecking her way into them.
 Was she looking for seeds?
 Or for insects in the seed pods?
 My guess is the latter.

 Downy Woodpecker (Picoides pubescens)